marketcalls/OpenTerminal/README.md

 4. Navigate to other sections like Funds, Holdings, Order Book, Positions, and Trade Book.
 5. **Logout** will clear the session and access token.

+## Development Status

+Open Terminal is currently under active development.
+New features and improvements are being added regularly.
+Users and contributors should be aware that the application may undergo significant changes as it evolves.

 ## Future Features

 - Implement more comprehensive trading functionality.